NetAppLabs/genai-toolkit-deployments/README.md

 # NetApp's GenAI Toolkit

-A self-managed cloud native solution with an easy to use UI and API to get started with GenAI, RAG workflows, Chatbots and AI assistants building with unstructured data on Azure NetApp Files or Google Cloud NetApp Volumes.
-Use it standalone (it has a great UI) or as a component in custom workflows via its API.
+☁️ A self-managed, cloud-native solution with an easy-to-use UI and API.

+Get started using your unstructured data to build with GenAI, RAG workflows, Chatbots, and AI assistants on Azure NetApp Files or Google Cloud NetApp Volumes.
+Use it on its own with the intuitive UI, or leverage the API to build your own custom workflows.

 ## Disclaimer
-This repository contains the automation scripts to setup NetApp's GenAI toolkit.
-The configurations here-in and automation scripts are provided as is under MIT license.
+This repository contains the automation scripts to set up NetApp's GenAI toolkit.
+The configurations herein and automation scripts are provided as is under the MIT license.

 ## Provides
-- Enterprise level Document Search through LLM vector embeddings (auto embeds with built in PGVector DB)
+- Enterprise level Document Search through LLM vector embeddings (auto embeds with built-in PGVector DB)
 - Chatbot (RAG) UI/API
 - Tooling for Chatbots
 - RAG model evaluations